Email Signup Forms: 14 Places to Add Them for Higher Conversions

 select a floating bar

-You can choose which pages you want to display on and whether it appears on the top or bottom.
+You can choose which pages you want your floating bar to display on.
+You’ll also select whether it appears on the top or bottom of your page.

 om floating bar moved to top